Themekraft/tk-google-fonts/readme.txt

 == Changelog ==
 = 2.3.0 - 04 May 2026 =
+* Plugin Check: fixed plugin-header License field and stripped hidden macOS metadata from the release.
 * Updated Freemius SDK to 2.13.1.
 * Reworked the Go Pro page to use the parameterized shared pricing-page submodule with three site-license tiers.
 * Refreshed the Go Pro page card layout to a responsive CSS grid.